 The question now remains what exactly has changed for the refreshed model in the Philippines and how does it stack up to the pre-facelifted model?

-Let's take a closer look at what Toyota exactly did to its popular SUV to refresh it for the 2021 model year.
+With that said let's take a closer look at what Toyota exactly did to its popular SUV to refresh it for the 2021 model year.
 In this face-off segment, we will take a look at the older and new versions of the Toyota Fortuner.
 There are quite a few updates, so let's get started.

 The current generation of the Toyota Fortuner on sale in the Philippines comes with a large four-level grille flanked on either side by chrome accents.
-On the lower bumper, it comes with a much smaller grille acting as a secondary intake for the engine.
+On the lower bumper, it comes with a much smaller grille acting as a second intake for the engine.
 It also features triangle-shaped fog light covers facing at a downward angle.